gion/SherlockTanks/README.md

 Controls
 -------------
 * Left, Right: Move
-* Up: Jump (obviously, these are very versatile tanks)
+* Up: Jump (obviously, these are quite versatile tanks)
 * Space: Shoot

 About the code